Illumina/ExpansionHunterDenovo/README.md

   originating inside each STR; this count can be used as a very approximate measure of the repeat length
-- To achieve best results all samples must be sequenced on the same instrument to similar coverage and have the same read lengths
+- To achieve best results all samples must be sequenced on the same instrument to similar coverage, have the same read and fragment lengths, and be subjected to the same computational pre-processing (e.g. reads must be aligned by the same aligner)

 ## Documentation